-The fourth dish is the NABEYAKI UDON, EGG, CHICKEN, FISH CAKE, PRAWN, SHIITAKE MUSHROOM, SPINACH ($10.95).
-It would have been nice if the udon was served in a nabe or hot pot, rather than a bowl.
-The nabeyaki udon does not have a clear rich taste and has a weird seaweed broth taste, which is not usually nabeyaki udon.
-The udon has 3 thin slices of grilled chicken which are chewy, 1 sliced white mushroom (not shiitake like menu says), 2 prawn tempura, 2 egg swirls and 1 crab stick.
-Tentatsu's nabeyaki udon is cheaper by $3.00 and is a lot better.
+The nabeyaki udon does not have a clear rich taste and has a weird seaweed broth taste… which is not usually "nabeyaki udon".
+Also, there are three thin slices of grilled chicken meat which tastes chewy, one sliced white mushroom (not shiitake like stated on the menu), two prawn tempura, two egg swirls and one crab stick.
+Tentatsu's nabeyaki udon is cheaper by $3.00 and tastes a lot better.
+If anything, the nebayaki could have been served in a nabe, rather than a ceramic bowl.

-For dessert, COMPLIMENTARY HI-CHEW CANDY.
 I am a sucker for anything other than cheap mints and usually these would win me to come back.
-I like the stamp card system as well (which I am a sucker for too) but 10% off is not really luring unless you spend over $60.00, I think a free non-speciality roll is more eye catching.
-But, this is coming from someone who would not come back.
+I also like the stamp card system as well (which I am a sucker for too) but 10% off is not really luring unless one spends over $60.00.
+I think a free non-speciality roll is more eye catching but this is coming from someone who would not come back.
 If I liked the restaurant, I would be raving about the stamp card and saying I love it LOL.
+The lobster roll is a must order for those who visit though!
+I may even just grab an order to go in the future.

 - Stamp card

-- Games to keep you occupied if waiting for take out
+- Games to keep those occupied when waiting for take out

-- Prices are mid-high and not worth it (if the quality is here, no problem, but it isn't)
+- Prices are mid-high and not worth it (if the quality is here, no problem, but it is not)

 - Nigiri slices for sashimi?
 Come on..